Mumble-SRL/MBurger-Android/mburger/src/main/java/mumble/mburger/sdk/MBAdmin/Readme.md

 //URI of the image, taken from camera or gallery private Uri img_uri;

+//Set if you want this section to be hidden when requesting for block sections, or not private boolean show_in_app = true;

 public void updateSection() {
 	ArrayList<MBAdminParameter> params = new ArrayList<>();